Federal Work-Study Program

 Eligibility and Application

 You will be notified of your eligibility by e-mail within five business days of submitting your application.
 If you are determined eligible, we will begin forwarding your resume to employers.
-An employer will contact you directly if he/she is interested in scheduling an interview with you for the position.
+An employer will contact you directly if he/she is interested in scheduling an interview with you for open positions.

 If the employer decides to hire you, he/she will notify you and the Federal Work-Study department.
 After being contacted by the employer, the FWS department will begin the hiring process.
 An e-mail will be sent to you and your supervisor advising you of your hire date.
 We will also send any additional documents that you must submit before you can begin working.